-The capstone project could involve the collection, analysis, and/or interpretation of data to address a public health problem.
+The Capstone Project could involve the collection, analysis, and/or interpretation of data to address a public health problem.
 The project could include sections on the research question, study design, data collection procedures, data analysis, interpretation, and significance of findings.

 In general, most capstone papers will follow the outline described in Appendix 3.
 However, the final outline will be determined by the Primary Reader and the student, per departmental guidelines.
+It is crucial that the MPH Core Competencies that the student will be addressing are clearly outlined.
+The College requires students to address a minimum of THREE MPH Core Competencies.